Renormalization-Group Invariant Parity-Doublet Model for Nuclear and Neutron-Star Matter: Conclusions and Outlook

 A major finding is that the inclusion of the fermionic VC to $\Omega$ moves the chiral transition to larger baryo-chemical potentials $\mu_B$ for symmetric nuclear matter or $\mu_n$ for pure neutron matter while substantially weakening any rapid low-temperature variations, especially for smaller values of $m_0$.
 At the same time, the position of the LG critical point as well as the zero-temperature phase diagram in the $(\mu_B,\mu_I)$-plane are essentially unaffected by the choice of $m_0$.

-For $\beta$-equilibrated cold neutron‐star matter, we find that chiral restoration, and the relative appearance of the negative‐parity partners of the neutron and proton, $n^*$ and $p^*$, lead to cusps and troughs in $c^2_s$ and rapid variations in the low-temperature thermal index $\Gamma_\mathrm{th}$.
-As these occur at densities beyond $7\, n_0$ which, in all cases studied, are above the central density $n_\mathrm{max}$ of the star and thus irrelevant for the M-R relation.
+For $\beta$-equilibrated cold neutron‐star matter, we find that chiral restoration, and the relative appearance of the negative‐parity partners of the neutron and proton, $n^*$ and $p^*$, lead to cusps and troughs in $c^2_s$.
+These occur at densities beyond $7\, n_0$ which, in all cases studied, are above the central density $n_\mathrm{max}$ of the star and thus irrelevant for the M-R relation.
 The values for the maximum mass tend to undershoot the observational $M_\mathrm{max}\geq 2M_\odot$ constraints, especially for larger values of $m_0$.
-From this we conclude that a more detailed description of the nuclear hard-core repulsion is needed.
+From this we conclude that a more detailed description of the nuclear hard-core repulsion is needed. {In addition we showed that, at finite temperature, chiral restoration produces sizable variations in the thermal index $\Gamma_\mathrm{th}$ which persist at densities relevant for neutron-star mergers.
+It may therefore be possible that the partial restoration of chiral symmetry plays a role in such events}.

 In view of our findings it is imperative to revisit the question of what the role of strangeness is and whether hyperons appear in the inner core of NS.
 We wish to address this issue in future work by extending the RG‐consistent framework, discussed here, by promoting the PDM to the $SU(3)$-symmetric case, thus incorporating kaons and hyperons as well as the $U(1)_A$ anomaly.